iabraham/bioe205/lectures/lec01/index.md

 all biosignals are converted to electrical signals for further processing using _biotransducers_.

-Biotransducers are critical elements in a system because the accuracy and resolution of any measurements made on a physiological depend on it.
+Biotransducers are critical elements in systems because the accuracy and resolution of any measurement made on a physiological process depends on them.
 Typically, there are three strategies to make measurements from physiological systems.

 - A biotransducer is used to detect energy/signal generated within the body (thermometer, pulse-oximeter, etc.)

 - An external source of energy is used to turn the body into a signal source (PET, MRI, etc.)
-- A external signal source's variation is measured as it passes through the body (e.g., x-rays).
+- An external signal source's variation is measured as it passes through the body (e.g., x-rays).

-The table below lists a few biotransducers which convert physiological signals to electrical ones.
+The table below lists a few biotransducers that convert physiological signals to electrical ones.

 |Acronym | Full form 		| Organ involved |